Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More practice with JavaScript loops.

 **Thoughts:** Today was practice with nesting JavaScript loops and if/else statements.
 I'm good at them.
 I need more practice with working with arrays.

+### Day 23: Wednesday, October 24th, 2018

+**Today's Progress:** Practiced CSS using Bootstrap 4.

+**Thoughts:** Colt Steele's class is about to push into JS arrays and objects while FreeCodeCamp is about to push into Regex.
+I decided to spend today practicing CSS and Bootstrap 4.
+I'm not great at CSS, and both of my courses are currently diving into JavaScript.
+I don't know if I'll ever be great at CSS, but I don't want to learn what skills I've managed to pick up.